-- a bank; - a dealer in securities or currencies; - a trader in securities that elects to use a mark-to-market method of accounting for your securities holdings; - a tax-exempt organization; - an insurance company; - a person liable for alternative minimum tax; - a person that actually or constructively owns 10.0% or more of our voting stock; - a person that holds H shares or ADSs as part of a straddle or a hedging or conversion transaction; - a person that purchases or sells shares or ADSs as part of a wash sale for tax purposes; or - a person whose functional currency is not the U.S. dollar.
+- a dealer in securities or currencies; - a trader in securities that elects to use a mark-to-market method of accounting for your securities holdings; - a tax-exempt organization; - an insurance company; - a person liable for alternative minimum tax; - a person that actually or constructively owns 10.0% or more of the combined voting power of our voting stock or of the total value of our stock; - a person that holds H shares or ADSs as part of a straddle or a hedging or conversion transaction; - a person that purchases or sells H shares or ADSs as part of a wash sale for tax purposes; or - a person whose functional currency is not the U.S. dollar.

-This section is based on the Internal Revenues Code of 1986, as amended, its legislative history, existing and proposed regulations, published rulings and court decisions, all as currently in effect, as well as the PRC-US Treaty.
+This section is based on the Internal Revenue Code of 1986, as amended, its legislative history, existing and proposed regulations, published rulings and court decisions, all as currently in effect, as well as the PRC-US Treaty.
 These laws are subject to change, possibly on a retroactive basis.
 In addition, this section is based in part upon the representations of the Depositary and the assumption that each obligation in the deposit agreement and any related agreement will be performed in accordance with its terms.